 How Do I Dissolve a Foreign LLC in Virginia?

+To dissolve a foreign LLC in Virginia, file a Certificate of Cancellation of Registration (Form 1065) with the SCC.
 The LLC must also close all business bank accounts, pay taxes, and settle any other outstanding obligations.

 Can I Reinstate a Dissolved LLC in Virginia?